strongloop/strongloop.com2/_posts/2019-02-21-create-dynamic-end-to-end-REST-APIs-with-loopback4.md

 > - A new core to deliver great extensibility and flexibility written in TypeScript/ES2017.
 > - Creation experience for defining REST APIs and handling API requests and responses.
-> - Programming model with dependency injection and concepts like components, mixins, and repositories to make LoopBack extensible
+> - Programming model with dependency injection and concepts like components, mixins, and repositories to make LoopBack extensible.
-> - GraphQL support through OASGraph"
+> - GraphQL support through OASGraph.

 In addition, the site provides a diagram displaying how LoopBack interacts with incoming requests and outgoing integrations as well as LoopBack's various capabilities.
 It also outlines the benefits of contributing to the project and how LoopBack addresses certain business problems.

 Check it all out on the official [IBM Developer page](https://developer.ibm.com/open/projects/loopback/)!

 ## What Next?